ventod/zerovsh-patcher/readme.txt

 ---- Bugs ----

--Does not work on 1k psp
+* Does not work on 1k psp

 ---- For Developers ----